zopefoundation/zc.metarecipe/src/zc/metarecipe/README.txt

 Changes
 =======

-0.1.1 (2012-09-24)
+0.2.0 (2012-09-24)
 ------------------

-Fixed: When using the meta-recipe parse method, the order that
+- When setting option values, unicode and int values will be converted to strings.
+Other non-string values are rejected.
+Previously, it was easy to get errors from buildout when setting options with values read from ZooKeeper trees, which are unicode due to the use of JSON.

-       resulting sections were added was not=deterministic, due to the way ConfigParser works.
+- Fixed: When using the meta-recipe parse method, the order that resulting sections were added was non-deterministic, due to the way ConfigParser works.
 Not sections are added to a buildout in sortd order, by section name.

 0.1.0 (2012-05-31)
 ------------------